Some say…it’s the single greatest musical instrument ever invented.

 - Ovation Standard Balladeer – (Amazon/Thomann)

-There are really only 4 big name brands out there that make ONLY expensive acoustic guitars.
+There are really only 4 big-name brands that mainly make acoustic guitars anywhere between 2k-10k.
+They are:

 - Martin